 First, find a client who’s also an advocate.
 Start with your best referral partners.
 Ask clients who you think would be willing to get below the surface of their experience with you.
 Most would appreciate the exposure that a success story would provide.

-Just like good lawyers know the answers to questions before they ask them, a good interviewer knows what questions and to ask in order to extract the most important information.
+Just like good lawyers know the answers to questions before they ask them, a good interviewer knows what questions will extract the most important information.

 By asking the right questions, wording the questions carefully, and asking follow-up questions, you get the answers that provide you with the makings of a great story.
 Not just facts, but thoughts and emotions.